galilasmb/book-testing-cin/README.md

 - Menu: https://github.com/chrisrhymes/bulma-clean-theme#menubar
 - Pages: https://github.com/chrisrhymes/bulma-clean-theme#navigation

-### Step 5: Adding an YouTube or Google Drive video
+### Step 5: Adding a YouTube or Google Drive video

 1. Create a .md file for a post
 2. In your file, add a youtubeId and/or driveId key(s) (You can find these id values inside the video url like `dhh9zcA6Xwk` from https://www.youtube.com/watch?v=dhh9zcA6Xwk)